 (2x + 5)/3 = 3

 Parentheses here enclose quantities handled like a single number, and 2x means "2 times x."
 In algebra, symbols (or parentheses) standing next to each other are understood to be multiplied.
 If you stick to this rule, you will never be confused by the similarity between the letter x and the multiplication sign.
-Computer programs, by the way, usually represent multiplication by *, placed a little lower than here.
+Computer programs, by the way, often represent multiplication by the asterisk *, placed a little lower than here.

 You may add, subtract, multiply or divide any number you wish; as long as it's done equally to both sides of the equality, the result is still valid.
 Also, the new equation still contains the same information as before.
 (But don't multiply both sides by 0 and get 0 = 0 ; the result is correct, but all your information has now vanished into thin air.)